edutrack-organisation/edutrack-be/README.md

 ## Starting the server

-6. Make sure your .env files are populated with the necessary credentials.
+6. Make sure your .env files are populated with the necessary credentials and remember to source them.
-   `uvicorn main:app --reload`
+7. Start the server by running `uvicorn main:app --reload`

+## Docker Container

+8. Make sure you have docker desktop installed.
+9. Run the command `docker compose up -d`

 Note:
 When you install new packages, please do `pipreqs <location where u want to save>`, if you using the new packages as import.
 This command will automatically add it to `requirements.txt` as a dependency.